emipa606/RationalRomance/README.md

 "Rational Romance" can safely be added to a game in progress.
 (Pawns without orientation traits will be assigned them as they enter into social interactions for which orientation is relevant.)
 The mod cannot, however, be removed from a game in progress.

-This mod is fully compatible with "EdB Prepare Carefully."

 This mod is NOT compatible with "Psychology."
 "Rational Romance" isn't likely to be compatible with any other mods altering RimWorld's romance systems, either.